Greetings from Wellington! It’s been a while, dear reader, I hope you’re still there.

 - Meanwhile, make the gremolata.
 Finely chop the parsley leaves and put in a bowl with half the lemon zest and 2 tbsp of olive oil.
 Season with salt and taste.
 Gradually add more lemon zest and oil until you reach the flavour and consistency you wish.
 I like mine with lots of lemon and only a little oil.

 - Add the sweet potato to the baking tray and continue to roast for another 20-25 minutes.

 - When the vegetables are nearly ready, sprinkle a teaspoon of sugar over the onions and mix together with a couple of pinches of salt.
 They should be soft and a little sticky.
 Remove from the heat.

-- In another frying pan warm some olive oil and crack in your eggs.
-Baste with the oil to cook all the egg white.
+- In another frying pan warm the last tbsp olive oil and crack in your eggs.
+Season them and baste with the oil to cook all the egg white.

 - Crumble the goat’s cheese.
-Remove the woody thyme sprigs from the vegetables and stir in the onions.
+Remove the woody thyme sprigs, shredding some of the leaves, and stir in the onions.
 Pile the hash on four plates and scatter with goat’s cheese.
 Top each with a fried egg and drizzle with gremolata.